learn-co-curriculum/sql-grouping-and-sorting-readme/README.md

 GROUP BY employee WHERE SUM(bonus) > 1000;
 ```

-Unfortunately the above will not work because the `WHERE` clause doesn’t work
+Unfortunately, the above will not work because the `WHERE` clause doesn’t work
 with aggregates – like `SUM`, `AVG`, `MAX`, etc. What we need to use is the
 `HAVING` clause.
 The `HAVING` clause was added to SQL so that we could compare
 aggregates to other values – just how the `WHERE` clause can be used with